 Home Depot is one of the best dividend stock to financial experts

 Brian Nagel is the senior equity research analyst at Oppenheimer.
-He believes that Home Depot is one of the best dividend stocks.
+He believes that Home Depot is one of the best dividend stocks of 2020.
 He thinks that Home Depot benefited from the recent nationwide quarantine.

 “I think Home Depot is one of the companies that is benefiting or really capitalizing, performing well through this Covid-19 crisis and is likely to perform well as the crisis headwinds abate,” said Nagel.